CHAPTER 2: OUR CHANGING ATMOSPHERE:

 Life on Earth would not be possible without our air.

-Air is also called the atmosphere.
-Of course, we need oxygen from the air to breathe, and plants use carbon dioxide to live.
+Our air (the atmosphere) provides us with oxygen to breathe and carbon dioxide for plants to live.
 But the atmosphere does a lot more than provide air for living organisms.
 The atmosphere also helps to regulate Earth’s temperature.
 This means that the air helps to keep temperatures not too hot and not too cold, but just right so that it can support life.
-The Earth has an average temperature of about 15°C (59° F).
+The Earth has an average global temperature of about 15°C (59° F).

-Although we can’t see everything in the air with our naked eye, it contains many different gases.
-About 99.998% of the air is composed of five main gases: nitrogen (~78%), oxygen (~20%), argon (~0.9%), water vapor (~1-3%), and carbon dioxide (~0.03%).
+Although we can’t see everything in the atmosphere with our naked eye, it contains many different gases.
+About 99.998% of the air is composed of five main gases: nitrogen (~78%), oxygen (~20%), argon (~0.9%), water vapor (~1-3%), and other gases, including carbon dioxide (~0.03%).
 All of these gases – and many others that are in the air but in much smaller quantities – are essential for life.
 Some gases in the air are heat-trapping gases, called greenhouse gases.
-Remember that the major greenhouse gases in our air are carbon dioxide, methane, nitrous oxide and water vapor.
+The major greenhouse gases in our air are carbon dioxide, methane, nitrous oxide and water vapor.
 There are also other greenhouse gases in smaller amounts, such as CFC's (chlorofluorocarbons), HFCs (hydrofluorocarbons) and PFC's (perfluorocarbons).
-These are synthetic chemicals that are emitted from things like manufacturing and refrigeration.
+These are synthetic chemicals that are emitted from human activities like manufacturing and refrigeration.
 So what happens when we put more greenhouse gases in the air?
 It warms!
 Greenhouse gases help to keep the planet warm, but when they build up in the atmosphere, they have a big impact on how much heat remains in the air.